gcwhitfield/18-500-ECE-Design-Experience/README.md

 # ECE Capstone Project - Rhythm Game
 Created with "OpenGL Boilerplate" - starter code for making C++ programs with OpenGL.

+## Compiling the game
+CMake is used to create the compilation command for this game.
+Make sure you have CMake intalled before proceeding. https://cmake.org/install/

+First, open a terminal and change the working directory to the root of this repository.
+Then run this command:
+`cmake -S . -B build`

 ## Libraries Used
 * glm 0.9.9.8 https://github.com/g-truc/glm/releases/tag/0.9.9.8
 * GLFW 3.3.6 https://www.glfw.org/download.html